hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/03_sed.md

 1) The `s` in `'s/pattern/replacement/flag'` is directing `sed` to do a ***s***ubstitution.

 2) The `flag` in `'s/pattern/replacement/flag'` is directing `sed` that you want this action to be carried out in a specific manner.
-It is very common to use the flag `g` here which will carry out the action ***g***lobally, or each time it matches the `pattern` in a line.
-If `g`, is not included it wil just replace the `pattern` the first time it is observed per line.
-If you would like to replace a particular occurance like the third time it is observed in a line, then you would use `3`.
+It is very common to use the flag `g` here, which will carry out the action ***g***lobally, or each time it matches the `pattern` in a line.
+If `g`, is not included it will just replace the `pattern` the first time it is observed per line.
+If you would like to replace a particular occurrence like the third time it is observed in a line, then you would use `3`.

 Let's test this out on our `ecosystems.txt` sample file and see that output.
 First, we are interested in replacing `jungle` with `rainforest` throughout the file: